fenok/react-router-typesafe-routes/README.md

 -   It would be nice to have type-checking for route state.
 It requires deep object validation and can be added without breaking changes.

 -   It may be a good idea to convert values from path like `'one/two/three'` into arrays.
 Right now it can be done with a custom transformer.

+-   Default values can be added right now via custom transformers, but query params will always be optional on parse.

 ## How is it different from existing solutions?